lenseswaenen/lenseswaenen.github.io/_posts/2024-04-03-spatial_covariances.md

 blocks = outs
 ```

-Note that for a 2D convolution, we generally would have a double for-loop over a 2D integra.
+Note that for a 2D convolution, we generally would have a double for-loop over a 2D integral.
 However, because of radial symmetry, we only need to sweep the distance between the two (shifted) copies of the input function, that then get multiplied and integrated.
 If we restrict the support of the candidate functions to be within $[-1, 1] \times [-1, 1]$ and ensure that they go to zero outside of their support, we can just integrate over that square.
 Also notice how the self-convolution of functions that go to zero at $r=1$ will go to zero only at center distance $d = 2$.
 But because I think it is nice to have a kernel that goes to zero at 1, you'll see me rescale $d/2 \to r$ here and there...

 ```python